icon/x Created with Sketch.

 Modular Input (Feed integration)

 The modular input allows you to insert feed data into a splunk index.
 It uses the Spur Feed API so you must have an active Spur subscription.
-The modular input takes 1 argument 'feed_type'.
+The modular input takes 2 arguments: 'Feed Type', 'Enable Checkpoint Files'.
 The feed type is the type of feed you want to pull from the Spur API and depends on your subscription level (anonymous, anonymou-residential, realtime).
+The enable checkpoint files option will ensure that the same feed file will not be processed multiple times.
 During setup you can override the splunk defaults to insert into a different index.
 You can also utilize the interval setting to ensure the feed is ingested at your desired interval.

 Setup